Sebastian-0/Advent-of-Code-2021/Language analysis.md

 - The lack of a proper API reference is painful, there is one at adaic but apart from that you will spend a lot of time googling.
 The only place where I managed to find a list of all attributes was at Wikibooks?!

 I can kind of, almost, see the point in using this language for some tasks but why not use something else like Rust?

+## Day 14 - Perl
+- **Language type:** Procedural, Imperative
+- **Typical use cases:** Network programming, Scripting for system administration

+Perl was an interesting language to work with, once you got the hang of it it was pretty straightforward to use.
+You could feel some of its limitations, like it being hard to pass multiple lists/hashes in/out of subroutines, but it was possible to work around it.

+In general it was a bit bulky (and likely error prone) to handle function arguments, it would be better if that was more statically typed I think.
+The syntax for if statements was also a bit strange...
+Like `==` only working for integers so you need `eq` for strings, etc...

+The use of the default variable `$_` was an interesting concept, however I don't know if it really is a good idea...